appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 Basic familiarity with Linux system configurations and commands is essential since this document will use Linux commands.

-## Creating an Appcircle Server From the AMI
+## Creating an Appcircle Server from the AMI

 After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle server from the AMI.